pieces-market/contracts/README.md

 If the votes in favor do not constitute an absolute majority during the decision time, the offer is rejected, and the deposit is returned to the offeror.

-If an absolute majority votes in favor at the end of the voting period, the offer is accepted, the asset goes to the new owner, and the funds go to a vault for revenue redistribution.
+If an absolute majority votes in favor at the end of the voting period, the offer is accepted, the asset goes to the ultimate owner, and the funds go to a vault for revenue redistribution.

 #### Revenue Redistribution
 When funds from the asset buyout reach the vault, each piece holder can claim their proportional share of the revenue (tokens in the vault / total number of pieces * number of pieces held by the user) by burning their pieces.
 After all pieces are burned, the auction becomes archived.